mzaks/EntitasCookBook/chapters/1_ingredients/107_system.md

 ### Setup and Teardown

 Normally when we start a game we need to create the initial state first.
 This is why in Entitas-CShapr we have `IInitializeSystem` interface.
-It has a `void Initialize();` method which should contain your games initialisation logic - basically creating all the entitities and other state you need to start playing.
+It has a `void Initialize();` method which should contain your games initialisation logic - basically creating all the entities and other state you need to start playing.

 The counterpart of `IInitializeSystem` is `ITearDownSystem`.
 This one has `void TearDown();` method, where we put code which will be executed before we close the game/Level/Scene (what ever fits your use case).